BAMA Chili Pepper Golf Tournament

 1. Traditional Red Chili is defined by the International Chili Society as any kind of meat or combination of meats, cooked with red chili peppers, various spices and other ingredients, with the exception of BEANS and PASTA which are strictly forbidden.
 No garnish is allowed.

-8. A representative of the sponsoring organization shall conduct a contestant’s meeting, at which time final instructions are to be given and questions answered, no later than 1 hour prior to the official starting time of the cookoff.
+7. A representative of the sponsoring organization shall conduct a contestant’s meeting, at which time final instructions are to be given and questions answered, no later than 1 hour prior to the official starting time of the cook-off.

-9. Contestants are responsible for supplying all of their own cooking utensils, etc. and should be prepared to provide a fire extinguisher and washing station, as they may be required by the sponsoring organization.
-The sponsors of the cookoff will provide an area for each contestant.
+8. Contestants are responsible for supplying all of their own cooking utensils, etc. and should be prepared to provide a fire extinguisher and washing station, as they may be required by the sponsoring organization.
+The sponsors of the cook-off will provide an area for each contestant.

-11. People's Choice Chili is governed by the SPONSORING ORGANIZATION and cookoff chairman of each cookoff, NOT THE ICS.
-The chairman can require (a) 2 gallons maximum in lieu of a cash entry fee; (b) 1 gallon maximum in addition to a cash entry fee or (c) a cash fee.
+10. People's Choice Chili is governed by the SPONSORING ORGANIZATION and cook-off chairman of each cook-off, NOT THE ICS.
+The chairman can require 2 gallons with a cash fee.
 Non-compliance by a contestant of the chairman’s requirement will result in disqualification.
-Discrimination by cookoff officials will result in non-sanctioning of their event the following year.
+Discrimination by cook-off officials will result in non-sanctioning of their event the following year.
 PEOPLE’S CHOICE CHILI MUST CONTAIN BEANS.

 considerations: good chili flavor, texture of the meat, consistency, blend of spices, aroma and color.